top of page

 WhatsApp Image 2025-04-10 at 13.33.33.jpeg

-My name is Jimin Kang, and I am a writer, journalist, and editor currently based in England.
-I'm also an incoming Knight-Hennessy scholar pursuing a PhD in Comparative Literature at Stanford University.
-I was born in South Korea, grew up in Hong Kong, and lived in Brazil and the United States—studying Spanish & Portuguese at Princeton—before starting at the University of Oxford, where I completed one master's in Comparative Literature and Critical Translation, and another in Nature, Society & Environmental Governance.
-(Yes, it appears I'm drawn to programs with long names).
+I was born in South Korea, raised in Hong Kong, and lived in Brazil and the United States—studying Spanish & Portuguese at Princeton—before moving to Oxford, where I completed one master's in Comparative Literature and Critical Translation, and another in Nature, Society & Environmental Governance.

 Personal Blog*